Meteorological Service of Canada: Organization

 There are two centres dedicated to aviation weather forecasting: Canadian Meteorological Aviation Centre-East, located in Montreal, and Canadian Meteorological Aviation Centre-West, located in Edmonton.

-MSC also operates the Canadian Meteorological Centre, which is tasked with providing forecast guidance, and the Canadian Ice Service, which provides ice observations and forecasts for mariners.
+MSC also operates the Canadian Center for Meteorological and Environmental Prediction, which is tasked with providing forecast guidance, and the Canadian Ice Service, which provides ice observations and forecasts for mariners.
 In support of Canada's military, some MSC meteorologists are seconded to the Department of National Defence.

 The Meteorological Service of Canada was ISO9001:2000 Certified for their Hydrometric Monitoring Program.